I spent most of my career stressed and frustrated, thinking ahead to the day when I could quit my job and feel “free.”

 - When they first wake up, how do they respond to grogginess, to the temptation to hit the snooze button?

-- When they’re in traffic, how do they respond to the delay in their day?
+- If they are stuck in traffic, how do they respond to the delay in their day?

-- When they’re drawn into a confrontation or conflict at work, how do they feel and respond?
+- What if they are drawn into a confrontation or conflict at work, how do they feel and respond?

-- When they decide they are done for the day, how do they disconnect?
+- After the day is done, how do they disconnect?

 By doing this exercise, you are giving your brain a map, showing it, specifically, how you want to be.
 When I’m confronted by an angry client, I will react this way.
 When I’m under an imposing deadline, I will think that way.